-People have been using Cannabis as medicine for thousands of years.
+People have been using cannabis as medicine for thousands of years.
 The plant has also been widely used clothing, fuel, food, fiber, and medicine.

 Cannabis contains more than 120 different cannabinoid molecules.
 But, as far as we know, only one gets you high: THC.
-The plant itself contains a huge amount of cerebral, non-psychoactive, non-intoxicating THC cousins with emerging medicinal potential.
+The plant itself contains a huge amount of cerebral, non-intoxicating THC cousins with emerging medicinal potential.
 Their abbreviated names are often: CBD, CBG, THC-V, CBC, and CBN to mention a few.

 for their medical cannabis cards